Day 28: Capstone Part 1, Build the Source and Strategy Foundation

 6. Review needs.

-Use Codex or ChatGPT for technical translation if needed.
+Use ChatGPT Work or ChatGPT for technical translation if needed.
 Then ask ChatGPT to compare what each tool did well, what is missing, and what needs human review.

 Work in passes: